Penelope Keith

-Keith joined the Royal Shakespeare Company in 1963, and went on to win the 1976 Olivier Award for Best Comedy Performance for the play Donkeys' Years.
-She became a household name in the UK playing Margo Leadbetter in the sitcom The Good Life (1975–78), winning the 1977 BAFTA TV Award for Best Light Entertainment Performance.
+Keith joined the Royal Shakespeare Company in 1963 and went on to win the 1976 Olivier Award for Best Comedy Performance for the play Donkeys' Years.
+She became a household name in the UK playing Margo Leadbetter in The Good Life (1975–1978), winning the 1977 BAFTA TV Award for Best Light Entertainment Performance.
+In 1978, Keith won the BAFTA TV Award for Best Actress for The Norman Conquests.
+She then starred as Audrey fforbes-Hamilton in To the Manor Born (1979–1981), a series that attracted audiences of more than 20 million.

-In 1978 Keith won the BAFTA TV Award for Best Actress for The Norman Conquests.
-She then starred as Audrey fforbes-Hamilton in the sitcom To the Manor Born (1979–81), a show that received audiences of more than 20 million.
-She went on to star in another six sitcoms, including Executive Stress (1986–88), No Job for a Lady (1990–92) and Next of Kin (1995–97).
-Since 2000, she has worked mainly in the theatre, with her roles including Madam Arcati in Blithe Spirit (2004) and Lady Bracknell in The Importance of Being Earnest (2007).
+Keith went on to star in another six sitcoms, including Executive Stress (1986–1988), No Job for a Lady (1990–1992) and Next of Kin (1995–1997).
+From 2000, she worked in the theatre, with roles including Madam Arcati in Blithe Spirit (2004) and Lady Bracknell in The Importance of Being Earnest (2007).
+Starting in 2014, she presented several successful series of documentaries about English villages and this genteel role continued until her final year with the series Saving Country Houses.

 Early life

-Penelope Anne Constance Hatfield was born in Sutton, Surrey in 1940.
-Her father, an army officer who was a Major by the end of the Second World War, left her mother, Connie, when Keith was a baby, and she spent her early years in Clacton-on-Sea, Essex and Clapham, south London.
-Her great uncle, John Gurney Nutting, was a partner in the coachbuilding firm of J Gurney Nutting & Co Limited, and Keith recalls sitting in the Prince of Wales's car.
+Penelope Anne Constance Hatfield was born on 2 April 1940 in Sutton, Surrey.
+Her father, an army officer who was a major by the end of the Second World War, left her mother, Connie, when Keith was a baby; she spent her early years in Clacton-on-Sea, Essex, and Clapham, south London.
+Her great-uncle, John Gurney Nutting, was a partner in the coachbuilding firm J Gurney Nutting & Co Limited, and Keith recalled sitting in the Prince of Wales's car.

 Although not a Roman Catholic, at the age of six she was sent to a Catholic convent boarding school run by French nuns in Seaford, East Sussex, with Judy Cornwell.
 Here she became interested in acting, and she frequently went to matinées in the West End with her mother.
-When she was eight years old, her mother remarried and she adopted her stepfather's surname, Keith.
-Whilst she did not get on with her stepfather, her mother was a "rock of love" to her.
-She was rejected by the Central School of Speech and Drama on the grounds that at 5 ft 10 in she was too tall.
+When she was eight, her mother remarried and she adopted her stepfather's surname, Keith.
+Although she did not get on with her stepfather, her mother was a "rock of love" to her.
+She was rejected by the Central School of Speech and Drama on the grounds that, at 5 ft 10 in, she was too tall.
 However, she was then accepted at the Webber Douglas Academy of Dramatic Art and spent two years there while working at the Hyde Park Hotel in the evenings.

-Keith began her career working in repertory theatre around Britain, including Lincoln, Manchester, and Salisbury.
-Keith's earliest appearances were in The Tunnel of Love, Gigi, and Flowering Cherry.
+She began her career working in repertory theatre around Britain, including Lincoln, Manchester, and Salisbury.
+Her earliest appearances were in The Tunnel of Love, Gigi, and Flowering Cherry.
 In 1963, she joined the Royal Shakespeare Company and acted with them in Stratford and at the Aldwych Theatre in London.